 Holism.
 See Theme #3 above.

 Integral unity of the organism.
-When I use something more or less like this phrase, I intend it as an active concept in Aristotle’s sense of “being at work staying itself” (in Joe Sachs’ translation of Aristotle’s entelecheiaSachs 1998, p.
+When I use something more or less like this phrase, I intend it as an active concept in Aristotle’s sense of “being at work staying itself” (in Joe Sachs’ translation of Aristotle’s entelecheia — Sachs 1998, p.
 245).
-Through this activity, the parts of an organism arise within a differentiating whole; they are not assembled together as pre-existing building blocks in order to make a whole.
+Through this activity, the parts of an organism arise within an integral and differentiating whole; they are not assembled together as pre-existing building blocks in order to make a whole.
 The integral unity is actively there from the start, and is not at any point imposed from outside.
-It is a unity because each part reflects — or participates in and remains consistent with — the nature of the whole from which it arose.
+It is a unity because each part reflects — or participates in and remains consistent with — the nature of the whole from which it arises and gains its identity.

 Interiority.
 See Theme #2 above.

 Material.
-Accessible through our senses.
+Accessible through our physical senses.

 Problems arise because the idea of the “strictly physical” is incoherent: physical laws are ideal and conceptual, not mindless in the sense of “physical” usually taken for granted.
-My use of the word is a bit schizoid, since I may use it in the materialistic sense (“inanimate, mind-independent”), especially when trying to represent a materialistic point of view; or I may use it in a more neutral fashion as a synonym for “material” (“sense-perceptible”).
+My use of the “physical” is a bit schizoid, since I may use it in the materialistic sense (“inanimate, mind-independent”), especially when trying to represent a materialistic point of view; or I may use it in a more neutral fashion as a synonym for “material” (“sense-perceptible”).

 Meaning.
 All coherent descriptive content is meaningful, a fact already implicit in the word “coherent”. (“Coherent” in common usage just means “hanging together in a meaningful way”.)
 Meaning seems to us problematic only because we have materialist mindsets as a cultural inheritance, and because meaning is so thoroughly inescapable, like a fish’s watery environment, that we have a hard time stepping back and seeing it for what it is.
 The sea of meaning is that from which we are born and in terms of which we continue to live and finally die.
 We cannot do anything or say anything or pursue any science without the doing, saying, or pursuing being an expression of meaning.

 Some people have a very difficult time with any use of the word “meaning” in a scientific context.
-It’s worth setting this difficulty alongside the simple fact that the only things we know about the world are meanings.
-Meaninglessness would not yield itself to knowing articulation, as in science.
+It’s worth setting this difficulty alongside the fact that the things we know about the world are generally things we try to communicate in words — which is to say, things we try to express in terms of meanings.
+Meaninglessness (nonsense) would not yield itself to knowledgeable, scientific articulation.

-The fact that we are dealing with the fundamental basis of life when we use this term is hardly a reason to avoid it in biology.
+The fact that we are dealing with the fundamental basis of life when we use the word “meaning” is hardly a reason to avoid it in biology.
 The (always unsuccessful) effort of avoidance is perhaps the central pathology of contemporary biological thought and practice.
-In a thousand ways the taboo against any suggestion of meaningfulness makes a fool of scientists and nonsense of their language.
+In a thousand ways the taboo against any suggestion of meaningfulness makes a fool of scientists and nonsense of their use of scientific language, which is nothing but a highly sophisticated way of expressing the meanings they have discovered in the world (Chapter 23, “The Evolution of Consciousness”).

 Narrative.
 See Theme #1 above.

 Telos-realizing.
-Telos (“end”) is often taken to refer to final causation — to the end we humans are aiming at when we formulate plans.
-But, consistent with the Greek term, it may be more useful to take the “end” as a matter of self-realization, which is the “being at work remaining oneself” referred to under “Integral unity of the organism” above.
+Telos (“end”) is often taken to refer to final causation — to the end we humans are aiming at when we consciously formulate plans.
+But, consistent with the Greek term, it may be more useful to take the “end” as a matter of self-realization, which is the “being at work remaining oneself” referred to under Integral unity of the organism above.
 Or, we might say, “being oneself ever differently”.
-It’s a matter of bringing what one is to ever fuller and ever different expression — taking always a further (new) step in expressing one’s own nature.
-Only in the human case does this involve a creative awareness whereby an action becomes intimately our own.
+It’s a matter of bringing oneself to ever fuller and ever different expression — taking always a further step in expressing one’s own nature.
+Only in the human case does this involve a creative awareness whereby an action can become intimately our own.

-See also the word “directive” above.
+See also under Directive above.

 And so there will be no occasion for readers to ask, “Where is all the new evidence?”
 The evidence supporting my contentions here — as I try to show chapter by chapter — amounts to just about everything biologists have already recognized as truth, however much they might prefer not to acknowledge the gifts of their own insight.
 This is why you will not find me straining toward the fringes of biology, but rather citing, with very few exceptions, one fully accredited researcher and theorist after another.
 The case for a thoroughly disruptive re-thinking of organisms and their evolution has long been staring us in the face.